 Check out the Buk Seoul Museum of Art to see performances, puppet shows, and do hands-on activities.

 Seoul Baekje Museum

-Seoul Baekje Museum will also be open on Children’s day for film screening, painting, hands-on activities and more.
+Seoul Baekje Museum will also be open on Children’s day for film screening, painting, hands-on activities, and more.

 Dongdaemun Design Plaza (DDP)

 The DDP will also host a fun music party for children, have hands-on activities, and display exhibitions.

 We can’t miss the day because people hang a lot of colorful lamps following the streets to celebrate Buddha’s birthday.
 It makes awesome scenery.

-Memorial Day (June 6)
+Memorial Day (Monday, June 6)

 A day commemorating the spirit and devotion of the war dead to protect the country.
 So, many people visit The Seoul National Cemetry and The War Memorial of Korea to remember the Patriots and the importance of Peace.
 Head here for more things to do in Itaewon after visiting The War Memorial of Korea.

-Bars and pubs don’t open on Memorial Day.
+Tip: Bars and pubs don’t open on Memorial Day.

-Liberation Day (August 15)
+Liberation Day (Monday, August 15)

 Literally, Chuseok means a night with the biggest moon in Autumn.
 So, people pray for their wishes to the moon and do a lot of traditional ceremonies like ‘Ganggang-suweol-rae’, ‘Juibul-nori’, etc. You can find many ceremonies to participate in during the holidays.

 Gyeongbok Palace is open on Chuseok and it will also be free.
 Try on a hanbok and take pictures there.
 Because various performances and traditional activities will be held there and near Gwanghwamun square.

 Namsangol Hanok Village

 Go to the Namsangol Hanok Village to experience Korean rice cakes called Songpyeon.
-You can see also traditional Korean tightrope performances and Taekwondo, and be part of other traditional Korean activities.
+You can also see traditional Korean tightrope performances and Taekwondo and be part of other traditional Korean activities.

 National Museum of Korea

 The National Museum of Korea has a beautiful garden and it is one of the most visited art museums in the world.
-You can learn about the history and culture of Korea and see the important artifacts during the past.
+You can learn about the history and culture of Korea and see the important artifacts of the past.

 War Memorial of Korea

 The War Memorial of Korea is great because they have a children’s museum and big airplanes out on the field.
 It’s a fun educational experience for the whole family.

-Like Seollal, they don’t open the shops and restaurants either during the holiday season and avoid visiting outside of Seoul.
-Read our another article about how you can survive on a big holiday in Korea.
+Tip: Like Seollal, they don’t open the shops and restaurants either during the holiday season and avoid visiting outside of Seoul.
+Read another article about how you can survive on a big holiday in Korea.

-National Foundation Day (October 3)
+National Foundation Day (Monday, October 3)

 It celebrates the legendary foundation of Gojoseon and the god-Dangun, a person who was believed to establish the first nation, Gojoseon in Korea in B.C.
 2333.

-Before the Hangul, people used Chinese characters to read and write in Korea and it was too hard to learn for ordinary people.
-So the King Sejong in the Chosun dynasty created Hangeul to help those people can read and write easily.
+Before Hangul, people used Chinese characters to read and write in Korea, and it was too hard to learn for ordinary people.
+So King Sejong in the Chosun dynasty created Hangeul to help those people can read and write easily.

 Foreigners and visitors of Korea can participate in the annual Hangeul essay writing contest at Yonsei University.